 Validation involves testing the RTDM's predictive capabilities.
 Validation tests include quantifying the model's ability to replicate observed conditions and performing sensitivity tests.

-The base year validation effort was conducted by comparing model results to observed traffic count data.
+The base year validation effort was conducted by comparing model results to observed traffic count data representative of 2015 (collected between 2013 and 2017).
+Transit ridership was validated to boarding counts on the transit systems in the region at the system level.
 The overall sum of model volumes is within two percent of the traffic counts on the same links.
 Model volume totals by facility type are within eight percent of the sum of traffic counts for arterials and freeways and within 23 percent for collectors.
 The overall percent root mean square error (percent RMSE) is within 40 percent.
+Additional detail on model validation is available in Section 12 of the RTDM Technical Report.